vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 </script>
 ```

-The cart and the wishlist components:
+The cart and the the wishlist components:

 ```js
 <template>